computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/FacebookNewsfeed/readme.md

 - Some points
   - A User can follow other entities and can become friends with other users.
   - Both users and entities can post FeedItems which can contain text, images, or videos.
   - Each FeedItem will have a UserID which will point to the User who created it.
-For simplicity, let’s assume that only users can create feed items, although, on Facebook Pages can post feed item too.
+For simplicity, let’s assume that only users can create feed items, although, on Facebook, Pages can post feed item too.
   - Each FeedItem can optionally have an EntityID pointing to the page or the group where that post was created.
-- If using a relation d/b, 2 relations need to be modeled:
+- If using a relation d/b, two relations need to be modeled:
   - User-Entity
   - FeedItem-Media